open-telemetry/opentelemetry-specification/terminology.md

-Abstractly, **Context Propagation** is the mechanism for conveying the current **SpanContext** and **Context Tags** throughout an application as across machines when starting remote **Spans**.
+Abstractly, **Context Propagation** is the mechanism for conveying the current **SpanContext** and **Context Tags** throughout an application and across machines when starting remote **Spans**.
 OpenTelemetry specifies that **Context Propagation** should be done in the way prescribed by the language, when possible.
 Some languages will use thread-local state, while other languages will use explicit context objects for context propagation.

-More importantly, OpenTelemetry shall prefer to use an existing, established context support package, where the language and community support it, provided that support is extensible.
+More importantly, OpenTelemetry shall prefer to use an existing, established context package, where the language and community support it, provided that support is extensible.

 ## Resources